ngParty/ng-metadata/docs/api/common/directive.md

 # Angular 1 Directives (Types)

-We are providing angular directives as angular 2 like directives with proper types You can leverage these classes for DI
+We are providing angular directives as angular 2 like directives with proper types.
+You can leverage these classes for DI

 - [NgModel](#ngmodel)
 - [NgForm](#ngform)
 - [NgSelect](#ngselect)

 ## NgModel